Vikhram5/Customisable-Learning-Templates/template-backend/README.md

-# Flask Backend API for AAC Game Project
+# Flask Backend Application for customisable gamified templates

-This is the backend API for the AAC Game project, providing various routes for managing quiz data, sentence builders, image management, and settings configuration.
+This backend API is designed specifically for a project that supports students who use Augmentative and Alternative Communication (AAC) methods , providing various routes for managing quiz data, sentence builders, image management, and settings configuration.
 The project includes functionality for saving and retrieving MCQ and Match-up quiz data, handling sentence creation with image selection, and managing game settings dynamically.

 ## Table of Contents